Efficacy and Safety Study of ADS-5102 in PD Patients With Levodopa-Induced Dyskinesia (EASE LID 3)

-Following diary training, the subject is willing and able to understand and complete the 24-hour PD home diary (caregiver/study partner assistance allowed)
+Following diary training, the subject is willing and able to understand and complete the 24-hour PD home diary (trained caregiver/study partner assistance allowed).

-History of stroke or transient ischemic attack (TIA) within 2 years prior to screening
+History of stroke or TIA within 2 years prior to screening.

-History of cancer within 5 years prior to screening, with the following exceptions: adequately treated non-melanomatous skin cancers, localized bladder cancer, non-metastatic prostate cancer or in situ cervical cancer
+History of cancer within 5 years prior to screening, with the following exceptions: adequately treated non-melanomatous skin cancers, localized bladder cancer, non-metastatic prostate cancer, in situ cervical cancer.

 Deep Brain Stimulation (DBS) for the Treatment of Parkinson's Disease (INTREPID)